Osigwem/Osigwem/README.md

 ## A Passionate Data Analyst

-Welcome to my GitHub profile!
+:nerd_face: Welcome to my GitHub profile! :nerd_face:

-## About Me
+## About Me 👨
 I have a background in data analysis, and I'm constantly exploring new ways to work with data to extract meaningful information.
 I'm enthusiastic about applying data-driven solutions to solve real-world problems.

 ## Why Data Analysis